 The issue of end to end reliability in hop-by-hop RLC ARQ case could be addressed by specifying, e.g., the following mechanisms:

-Modification of PDCP protocol/procedures.
-This mechansim would not be applicable to Rel-15 UEs which means that Rel-15 UE performance may be impaired.
+- Modification of PDCP protocol/procedures.
+This mechanism would not be applicable to Rel-15 UEs which means that Rel-15 UE performance may be impaired;

-When either PDCP data recovery / PDCP re-establishment is triggered by RRC or PDCP status report is received, UE retransmits UL data irrespective of whether successful delivery has been confirmed by RLC.
+- When either PDCP data recovery / PDCP re-establishment is triggered by RRC or PDCP status report is received, UE retransmits UL data irrespective of whether successful delivery has been confirmed by RLC;

-New field may be included in the RRC message or PDCP status report in order to indicate, whether the UE performs UL data retransmission regardless of confirmation of successful delivery by RLC.
+- New field may be included in the RRC message or PDCP status report in order to indicate, whether the UE performs UL data retransmission regardless of confirmation of successful delivery by RLC.

-Rerouting of PDCP PDUs buffered on intermediate IAB-nodes in response to a route update (FFS what information needs to be exchanged between IAB nodes).
+- Rerouting of PDCP PDUs buffered on intermediate IAB-nodes in response to a route update:

-UL data is buffered on IAB node(s) until the IAB node receives from its parent node either information about UL data, which has been successfully delivered to IAB donor, or RLC positive ACK.
+- UL data is buffered on IAB-node(s) until the IAB-node receives from its parent node either information about UL data, which has been successfully delivered to IAB-donor, or RLC positive ACK;

-When forwarding path is (re)configured, the buffered data is retransmitted by the IAB node that is either the last unchanged node in the new path or where backhaul-link failure occurs.
+- When forwarding path is (re)configured, the buffered data is retransmitted by the IAB-node that is either the last unchanged node in the new path or where backhaul-link failure occurs.

-Introducing UL status delivery (from the Donor gNB to the IAB node). .
+- Introducing UL status delivery (from the Donor gNB to the IAB-node):

-One way is that UE’s access IAB node delays the sending of RLC positive ACKs to UE until receiving a confirmation of data reception from IAB donor.
-Another way is that an IAB node delays the sending of RLC positive ACKs to its child node or UE until receiving RLC positive ACKs from its parent node.
+- One way is that UE’s access IAB-node delays the sending of RLC positive ACKs to UE until receiving a confirmation of data reception from IAB-donor.
+Another way is that an IAB-node delays the sending of RLC positive ACKs to its child node or UE until receiving RLC positive ACKs from its parent node;

-When PDCP data recovery / PDCP re-establishment is triggered by RRC, UE retransmits UL data as in the current specifications.
+- When PDCP data recovery / PDCP re-establishment is triggered by RRC, UE retransmits UL data as in the current specifications.